RWOverdijk/SxRequireJs/README.md

 Usage, configuration and API docs
 ------------
-You can find the API docs, configuration options and some usage examples in [the ZF2RequireJS wiki](https://github.com/RWOverdijk/ZF2RequireJS/wiki/API).
+You can find the API docs, configuration options and some usage examples in [the SxRequireJs wiki](https://github.com/RWOverdijk/SxRequireJs/wiki/API).

 TODO
 ------------